 Originally, I ordered a coop on-line.
 However, after a few setbacks and concerns about the quality of it, I canceled that order.
 A few days ago I made a trek up to Shrewsbury Pennsylvania where they have a market with lots of Amish built sheds and coops.
-It was more than I wanted to pay, but I went ahead and purchased a coop that can hold up to 12 chickens.
+It was more than I wanted to pay, but I went ahead and purchased a coop.

 Hauling this baby back to our house was quite an adventure.
 I was told it was 5×9 and never measured it.
 I had an open trailer from U-Haul, but it wasn’t wide enough.
 Next, I rented a trailer from Sunbelt Rentals, 6×12, which gave me plenty of room.

 Shrewsbury is about 30 miles north of us, taking a major highway, I-83 with speeds in excess of 70mph by most.
 This certainly wasn’t going to be my route.
 Instead, I took back roads the entire way, trying to keep my speed below 50.
 Even on these roads, people speed, so I got a lot of angry looks.

 Once I got it home, I drove it into the yard.
 I used my tractor with a strap to tow it to the end of the trailer.
 Once at the end, I laid half of it gently on the ground using the bucket of my tractor.
 I put wood and brick blocks under it, with less than half an inch gap.
 I gently drove the trailer forward, letting the rest slide off and onto the blocks below:

 Next, I lifted it up, removed the wood and block, and let it fall back onto the ground.
 Now I could use my tractor and straps to pull and move it into place.